QUT-AIML/Constitution/README.md

 <a name="name"></a>
 ## 1. Name
-The name of the Club shall be QUT AI & ML Society (QUT AMS) and herin be referred to as the "Club"
+The name of the Club shall be QUT AI & ML Society (QUT AIML) and herin be referred to as the "Club"

 <a name="definitions"></a>
 ## 2. Definitions